3. You suddenly have blurred vision and tingling, numbness and weakness in one side of your body. You may also feel confused.

 4. You experience sudden, severe abdominal and back pain.

-Dr. Ramaiah explains that an aneurysm is a weakening of the arterial wall, which can become so thin that it balloons.
+Dr. Rogers explains that an aneurysm is a weakening of the arterial wall, which can become so thin that it balloons.
 While most aneurysms occur in the aorta, they can happen in any artery throughout the body, including in the brain, leg or heart.
 Aneurysms are dangerous because if they rupture, they can cause life-threatening bleeding.

 If you have a small aneurysm, you may not experience any symptoms at all.